rwbl/b4j-howtos/README.md

 Tested with B4J v6.30 and JDK8.

 ## Archive
-The **HowTos** are stored in the archive b4jhowto20180607.zip.
+* The **HowTos** are stored in the archive b4jhowto20180607.zip.
-This archive does not contain the archives of the sample projects.
-Please request a sample project via [email](mailto:rwblinn@outlook.de).
+* This archive contains selective sample projects.
+For  more samples, please request via [email](mailto:rwblinn@outlook.de).

 ## Install
 Unzip the archive to a folder of choice and open index.htm.